How to Build an Online Community

 There’s a framework known as the Social Identity Cycle that suggests the only way for a community to succeed is by community and member values aligning, members having many ways to participate (and the encouragement to do so), and some form of reward for engaging.

 That doesn’t have to be a cash reward.
-Participating can be the reward in and of itself, but building community ties is its own form of reward.
+Participating can be the reward in and of itself, and building community ties is also its own form of reward.

-Bearing all that in mind, now that you have your community identity sorted, the next step in how to build an online community is to find members.
+Bearing all that in mind, the next step in how to build an online community is to find members.

-The members you select should connect with your community in some way.
-For example, if you start a community board for job seekers, you might have several job experts involved who can facilitate positive change.
+The members you select should align connect with your community in some way.
+For example, if you start a community board for job seekers, you might have several job experts involved who can facilitate positive change for members. .

 Once you’ve identified a handful of members, invite them to your new community.
-Don’t provide empty promises; only offer them what you know you can realistically do.
+Don’t provide empty promises when trying to obtain members; only offer them what you know you can realistically do.
+Hopefully, they agree to participate.

-You might not get members to join you for the first go-around, so have some backup names, and then more backup names after that.
+You might not get lots of members to join you for the first go-around, so have some backup names, and then more backup names after that.

 Step 4 – Gain Trust

-As you get a core group of at least 10 members to start, you next have to build and maintain their trust.
+As you get a core group of members, you next have to build and maintain their trust.

 This isn’t an overnight process, so be patient.